Yongsan Dreamhub: History

-The project was first proposed in 2006, and was described as Korea’s largest and most ambitious property development project.
-Financing difficulties delayed it following the Financial crisis of 2007–2008.
+The project was first proposed in 2006, and was described as Korea's largest and most ambitious property development project.
+Financing difficulties due to the 2008 financial crisis delayed the project.
 The Korean real estate market also did not seem appealing to the investors.
 In subsequent years, a growing number of companies, such as Samsung, have pulled out of the project.
 The project has been finally cancelled in April 2013.
 It is possible the venture will result in a number of bankruptcies.
 There are also speculations about a possible class-action lawsuit by the residents against the developers and the government.

+The project was cancelled in April 2013 but has recently seen approval and plans finalised by the Seoul Metropolitan government in February 2024 with construction slated to begin in the second half of 2025.
+The district is scheduled to be built by 2030.